Functional principal component analysis with informative observation times: Basic Setup

 Suppose that $X$ is a random function defined on a compact set $\mI \subset \R$.
 Let $L^2(\mI)$ denote the collection of measurable square-integrable functions on $\mI$.
 Furthermore, we assume that $\int_{\mI} \E\{X^2(t)\} \de t < \infty$.
 Let $\mu(t) = \E\{X(t)\}$ and $C(s, t) = \cov\{X(s), X(t)\}$ denote the mean function and the covariance function of $X$, respectively.
 Then we can define the covariance operator $C: L^2(\mI) \rightarrow L^2(\mI)$ that satisfies $(Cf)(t) = \int_{\mI} C(s, t)f(s) \de s$ for any $f \in L^2(\mI)$.
 It follows from Mercer's theorem that there exists an orthonormal basis $(\varphi_j)_j$ of $L^2(\mI)$ and a sequence of nonnegative decreasing eigenvalues $(\kappa_j)_j$ such that $ C(s, t) = \sum_{j = 1}^{\infty} \kappa_j \varphi_j(s)\varphi_j(t). $ The eigenfunctions of $C$, $\varphi_j$'s are also referred to as functional principal components of $X$.
 In fact, $X$ admits the following Karhunen-Lo\`eve expansion, $X(t) = \mu(t) + \sum_{j = 1}^{\infty} \zeta_j \varphi_j(t)$, where $\zeta_j = \int_{\mI} \{X(t) - \mu(t)\} \varphi_j(t) \de t$ is called the $j$th functional principal component score of $X$ and satisfies $\E(\zeta_j \zeta_k) = \delta_{jk} \kappa_j$, where $\delta_{jk} = 1$ if $j = k$ and $0$ otherwise.
 The expansion is useful to approximate an infinite-dimensional random function because approximating $X(t)$ by $ \mu(t) + \sum_{j = 1}^{p} \zeta_j \varphi_j(t)$ {yields the minimal mean squared error when using an arbitrary orthonormal system consisting of $p$ functions for any $p \in \mathbb{N}^+$}.
 Additionally, functional principal component analysis enables us to understand variation modes of this random function, as it displays the greatest variations along with the directions of principal components.

 In practice, a fully observed trajectory of a random function may not be accessible due to various practical hurdles and is only observed at sparsely and irregularly spaced time points.
-To describe the irregularly-spaced observation time process for observing $X_i(t)$, let the set of visit times be $0\leq t_{i1}<\ldots<t_{im_{i}} \leq \tau_i$, where $m_{i}$ is the total number of observations, and $\tau_i$ denotes the end of observation for subject $i$.
+To describe the irregularly-spaced observation time process for observing $X_i(t)$, let the set of visit times be $0\leq t_{i1}<\ldots<t_{im_{i}} \leq \tau$, where $m_{i}$ is the total number of observations, and $\tau$ denotes the predetermined study end time.
+Therefore, the domain of the random function $X(t)$ is $\mI = [0, \tau]$.
 In stark contrast to the regular time setting, the observed time points are allowed to vary from one subject to another.
 Let $X_{ij} = X_i(t_{ij}) + \epsilon_{ij}$ denote the noisy observation of the $i$th random function at time $t_{ij}$, where $\epsilon_{ij}$ is the measurement error.
 Our primary interest is to perform functional principal component analysis from observations $\{X_{ij}: j = 1, \ldots, m_i, i = 1, \ldots, n\}$. \citet{yao2005} and \citet{li2010uniform} address this problem under the assumption that the observed time points are independently and identically distributed, and $X\lo{ij}, t\lo{ij}$ and $m_i$ are independent of each other for subject $i$.
 However, in practice, whether or not there exists an observation at one particular time point often depends on the response process.
 Therefore, analysis of such data requires assumptions on the mechanism for the observation time process.